August 02, 2022

 Our team has worked with schools for over a decade, and we know the powerful impact Recycling Projects can have on both a school’s sustainability results and key learning outcomes.

-With this in mind, we have provided an overview of a few projects we have been involved in recently, which meet the application criteria for the grants, and link back to the curriculum.
+With this in mind, we have provided an overview of a few projects we have been involved in recently, which link back to the curriculum.
 Hopefully, this may prove inspiring and assist your school to plan projects and, if applicable, assess funding.
-If you would prefer to chat with out of our team about your specific school and sustainability goals, simply call our team on 02 49 537 644.
+If you would prefer to chat with one of our team about your specific school and sustainability goals, simply call our team on 02 49 537 644.
 We love to talk trash.
 (Sorry bad dad joke!)

 The Introduction of Classroom Recycling Stations, introducing five streams to optimise recycling.

 Particularly in Primary School, the MURFE Classroom Set and Food Scraps Caddy provide an efficient solution for classroom recycling.
 The units are manufactured in vibrant colours, consistent with Australian Standard Waste colours and feature effective graphics identifying each stream.
 The clever space saving design ensures they are easy to incorporate into busy rooms, and the convenient size with handles ensure students can get involved in collecting and recycling their classrooms waste.

 Using this system to collect single streams of recoverables with limited contamination optimises recycling and sustainability opportunities.

 - Organics can be collected for composting.
 This is particularly effective if composting can occur onsite through a school garden.
 Composting food waste and adding it to school gardens to ensure new crops thrive, is a great way to demonstrate Closed Loop Recycling.
 We believe reusing and Closed Loop Recycling is the key to a more sustainable future.

 - Soft Plastic recycling is on the increase, particularly in city areas, so check with your local council.
 Often the material is recycled into products such as playground seats and bollards.